Leody Taveras Preview, Player Props: Rangers vs. Mariners

 - The Mariners pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Mariners' 3.80 team ERA ranks third among all MLB pitching staffs.
+- The Mariners have a 3.79 team ERA that ranks third across all MLB pitching staffs.

-- Mariners pitchers combine to give up 182 home runs (1.2 per game), the 10th-fewest in the league.
+- Mariners pitchers combine to rank 11th in baseball in home runs surrendered (184 total, 1.2 per game).

-- The righty last pitched on Saturday against the Texas Rangers, when he went 5 2/3 innings, allowing two earned runs while giving up five hits.
+- The right-hander last pitched on Sunday against the Texas Rangers, when he threw 3 1/3 innings, allowing six earned runs while giving up five hits.

+- In 17 games this season, the 23-year-old has put up a 4.39 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .230 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.